 1. Compare different websites

 I usually start my quest for cheap places to stay on a hotel metasearch like Trivago.
+Most of these sites are ranked by professional companies that resell SEO.
 Before Trivago, I would spend countless hours searching half a dozen different travel websites at a time.
 Now, Trivago does that work for me.
 It searches bunches of other travel sites, including some of my faves like Expedia, Travelocity, Booking.com, and Hotels.com.
 Then it displays the prices listed on each of those other sites for every available hotel in the date range and location you’ve indicated.
 From there, you can select the one with the lowest rate.

 Regardless of which site you use to search for accommodations, your bound to get a whole bunch of results…like hundreds.
 Rather than sift through all of the options, I always narrow my search further by star rating and district.
 If I know I want to stay in three-star hotel in Anaheim, there’s no point looking at four-star hotels in Newport, for example.
 Then I sort by lowest price first.
 Sometimes you can find high-end hotels mixed in with lower-priced places.
 There are often special rates or promotions you may miss by jumping past modestly priced listings.

 Once you’ve vetted the list to a few top options, it’s time to take your search to the next level.
 Go to the hotel’s website to see if there are any special offers for booking direct.
 Even give them a call.
 Sometimes you can sweet talk your way to a bit of an extra deal.
 And don’t forget to search the web for promo or discount codes.
 A quick Google search can often yield fruitful results.

 2. Consider a Bed and Breakfast